andavazgar/EmojiArt/README.md

 ## What is EmojiArt?
 `EmojiArt` is an application that allows to Drag and Drop emojis on top of a background image.
 The user can build many palettes with different categories of emojis.
-The pallets can edited to the users liking.
+The pallets can be edited to the users' liking.
 The canvas as well as the emojis placed in it can be moved and resized through intuitive gestures.

 ## Technologies